-When we toasted the new year last January, it’s safe to say none of us imagined we’d spend most of the year stuck indoors, avoiding a global pandemic.
+When we toasted the new year in 2019, it’s safe to say none of us imagined we’d spend most of the year stuck indoors, avoiding a global pandemic.

 But 2020 was full of surprises, and we all had to figure out how to adapt pretty quickly.